vilhelmk/libspotify-php/README.md

   - Install libspotify.
   - add appkey.c (fetch your key from developer.spotify.com; this will improve in the future)
-  - Run these commands: phpize; make && make install
+  - Run these commands: phpize; ./configure --enable-spotify; make && make install

 ## Usage: